Proposal to construct the dark-matter-only counterpart of the observed universe combining weak lensing and baryon censuses: Baryonic effects in a toy-model analysis

 Assumption ({\bf I}) states that baryonic feedback predominantly affects the amplitude rather than the phase of the matter field.
 This behavior is verified by measurements in TNG300-1 and Illustris-1 simulations (Fig.~\ref{fig:T-r2}), and further supported by Ref.~\cite{sharma2025field}, which reaches the same conclusion based on thousands of hydrodynamical simulations.
 A physical intuition is embedded in the contrast between the suppressed amplitude and yet tight cross-correlation with the DMO counterpart.
 At a fixed scale, baryonic effects can suppress the clustering strength, but struggle to disrupt the overall similarity of structures between two universes.
-Consequently, the sensitivity of matter clustering to baryonic effects is much larger in the amplitude, quantified by $\sqrt{P_{mm}/P_{\rm DMO}}$, than in the phase, the structural similarity quantified by $r(\delta_m, \delta_{\rm DMO})$.
-Beyond numerical verification, we can gain more physical intuition from the framework of large-scale structure perturbation theory.
+Consequently, the sensitivity of matter clustering to baryonic effects is much larger in the amplitude, quantified by $\sqrt{P_{mm}/P_{\rm DMO}}$, than in the phase, the structural similarity quantified by $r(\delta_m, \delta_{\rm DMO})$. {Beyond numerical validation using hydrodynamical simulations, we can gain further physical intuition through an illustrative example. }